wyleyr/ox-linguistics/README.md

 # ox-linguistics
-**ox-linguistics** is a package to make is easy to write linguistics-style examples in [Org mode](https://orgmode.org) documents.
+**ox-linguistics** is a package to make it easy to write linguistics-style examples in [Org mode](https://orgmode.org) documents.
 It supports writing example sentences using ordinary Org mode lists.
 Examples are exported to LaTeX using a linguistics example package such as